 Grilled Vegetables In Foil Packets

-Foil packets make for easy cleanup, which is exactly what you want after a long day of grilling.
+Foil packs make for easy cleanup, which is exactly what you want after a long day of grilling.
 So definitely grab some foil, fill it with zucchini and yellow squash, and try this Grilled Vegetables in foil packets recipe.

 Grilled Main Courses